Frequently asked questions

 What should I expect for my first visit?

-Plan to arrive 10 to 15 minutes before your scheduled time to fill out a Client Intake Form.
-The Client Intake Form is where you record any medical history, past/present injuries and other physical conditions of which we should be aware.
+The day before your massage or facial, we will email and/or text you links to our Client Intake Form where you record any medical history, past/present injuries and other physical conditions of which we should be aware.
 We will review the Client Intake Form with you and inquire about the reason(s) you are coming for a massage, your current physical condition and any specific areas in which you are experiencing pain or would like addressed during your massage.
 We will then customize your massage therapy session to your likes and needs.

 It is important to list all health concerns and medications so the therapist can adapt the session to your specific needs without doing any harm.
 It is also important to list any allergies so the therapist is aware if he/she needs to use a different oil or lotion during the session.

 Environment is important to the massage experience.
 Your massage session will take place in a warm, comfortable, quiet room with low lighting and soft music.

 The therapist will play slow, quiet music for relaxation.

 Massage is traditionally applied to bare skin, lubricated with oil, cream or lotion.
 This doesn’t mean that your modesty is ever compromised.
 You will be properly draped during the entire session with a large sheet and/or towels, carefully undraping only one area of the body at a time as the need arises.

 Some clients prefer to leave on their undergarments or even some of their outer clothing.
 Some massage techniques are impossible to apply through clothing; but we can work around this and treat the areas that you feel comfortable with.